stormpath/express-stormpath/docs/upgrading.rst

   - OAuth2 endpoint
   - ``/me`` endpoint

+- The following features will be enabled by default, if they are enabled by the configuration of the default accuont store of your stormpath application:

+  - Email Verification pages and JSON API
+  - Password Reset pages and JSON API

 - ``web.register.fields`` -> ``web.register.form.fields``

 - ``web.register.fieldOrder`` -> ``web.register.form.fieldOrder``

 - ``web.expand[property]`` options won't affect the ``/me`` route anymore.
 To enable expansions on the ``/me`` route, use ``web.me.expand[property]``.

+- Root-level expansions only affect the req.user, not JSON responses from the registraion endpoint.

 - The JSON response for the register route is now wrapping the account data in ``{ account: { /* account data */ } }``.
 Previously it was not wrapped inside